gmrandazzo/libscientific/paper.md

 # Multivariate analysis algorithms specs

 Principal component analysis (PCA) is one of the most commonly used methods for multivariate analysis.
-PCA is an unsupervised method that compresses data into low-dimensional representations that capture the dominant variation in the data. libscientific provides a robust implementation of PCA using the NIPALS algorithm described in Geladi paper [@Geladi86]. libscientific implementation can handle data sets with many variables, few instances, and missing values.
+PCA is an unsupervised method that compresses data into low-dimensional representations that capture the dominant variation in the data. libscientific provides a robust implementation of PCA using the NIPALS algorithm described in @Geladi86. libscientific implementation can handle data sets with many variables, few instances, and missing values.

 Partial least squares (PLS) is another commonly used method for multivariate analysis.
-PLS is a supervised method that captures the dominant covariation between the data matrix and the target/response. libscientific provides one version of PLS described by Geladi et al [@Geladi86].
+PLS is a supervised method that captures the dominant covariation between the data matrix and the target/response. libscientific provides one version of PLS described by @Geladi86.
 This implementation works with single-task and multi-task regression problems.

-In addition to PCA and PLS, libscientific provides implementations of Consensus PCA (CPCA) to analyze time series and multi-block data, algorithm described in the Westerhuis paper [@Westerhuis98], and other multi-block methods such as Unfold Principal Component Analysis (UPCA) and Unfold Partial Least Squares (UPLS) both implementation from Wold et al [@SWold87].
+In addition to PCA and PLS, libscientific provides implementations of Consensus PCA (CPCA) to analyze time series and multi-block data, algorithm described by @Westerhuis98, and other multi-block methods such as Unfold Principal Component Analysis (UPCA) and Unfold Partial Least Squares (UPLS) both implementation from @SWold87.

-All multivariate algorithms admit missing values since the core linear algebra functions are coded to skip missing values, according to Martens et al (page 381) [@Martens2001].
+All multivariate algorithms admit missing values since the core linear algebra functions are coded to skip missing values, according to Martens et al. [@Martens2001, p.
+381].

 # Other algorithms